MatthiasGrandl/Loungy/docs/bitwarden.md

 - [x] Autofilling/Typing using MacOS accessibility API
 - [x] Self-hosted instances

+## Limitations

+- So far only login items are supported
+- No way to add new items, only viewing

 ## Requirements

 It uses the official Bitwarden CLI so make sure you have that installed.